nan0s7/OAIPA/README.md

 - V (voiced bilabial fricative)
 - ng (voiced velar nasal)

+#### Changed based on the sound in the IPA and the existing letter in OAIPA
+- hw (voiceless labial-velar fricative)

 ### Changed based on the appearance of the Latin alphabet counterparts
 #### Vowels
 - 0 [zero] (front close-mid rounded vowel)